When Do Divorce Papers Expire: Know the Real 4 Details

 If both spouses agree to the divorce terms ahead of time, it can be finalized relatively quickly.
 Otherwise, they have to contest the divorce, and the process may take much longer if disagreements exist about these or other issues.

 In some cases, divorcing couples may need mediation or counselling to reach an agreement.
-Once the divorce is finalised, both spouses can move on with their lives.
+Once the divorce is finalized, both spouses can move on with their lives.

 Do divorce papers expire if not ratified?